multiarch/qemu-user-static/README.md

 $ docker run --rm --privileged multiarch/qemu-user-static [--reset][--help][-p yes][options]
 ```

 On below image, we can not specify `-p yes` (`--persistent yes`) option.
 Because an interpreter's existance is checked when registering a binfmt_misc entry.
-As the interpreter does not exist in the container, the register script finshes with the error.
+As the interpreter does not exist in the container, the register script finishes with an error.

 ```
 $ docker run --rm --privileged multiarch/qemu-user-static:register [--reset][--help][options]